sethreidnz/azure-cognitive-services-demo/README.md

 git clone https://github.com/sethreidnz/azure-cognitive-services-demo
 ```

-Restore packages for the api by running the following from the root of the project
+Restore packages for the API by running the following from the root of the project

 ``` bash
 cd src/CognitiveServicesDemo